-This section should provide a level of financial commitment, if elected, that will be appropriated to leverage third-party environmental research funding related to fish, invertebrates and fisheries, including federal or State-supported research.
-Or, if elected, provide the level of commitment to a general fund for supporting third-party research into relevant fish and invertebrate communities and associated commercial and recreational fisheries and the effects of offshore wind energy development.
+This section should provide a level of financial commitment, if elected, that will be appropriated to leverage third-party environmental research funding, including federal or State-supported research.
+Or, if elected, provide the level of commitment to a general fund for supporting third-party research into potential environmental effects of offshore wind energy development.
+These financial commitments are outside those identified in Section 2.2.7 of the RFP and beyond those identified to fulfill state and federal regulatory permitting requirements.

-Sunrise Wind has made commitments to third-party environmental research funding for marine mammals and fisheries concerns.
-The details of these commitments are being finalized and will be announced at a future date.
-Sunrise Wind and its affiliates have provided funding for 10 Vemco VR16-4H tags to the University of Massachusetts Dartmouth to support telemetry research at Cox Ledge.
+- Sunrise Wind has made commitments to third-party environmental research funding for marine mammals and fisheries concerns.
+The details of these commitments are being finalized and will be announced at a future date. - Sunrise Wind and its affiliates have provided funding for 10 Vemco VR16-4H tags to the University of Massachusetts Dartmouth to support telemetry research at Cox Ledge.